wp-plugins/ajax-event-calendar/readme.txt

 = What capabilities does this plugin include and how can I assign them to a role? = The plugin comes with a custom role called Calendar Contributor (which allows assigned users to add, edit and delete their own calendar events).
 For more options install the [Capability Manager](http://wordpress.org/extend/plugins/capsman/) plugin and the following plugin capabilities to roles as desired:
 **aec_add_events**: allows a user to add, edit and delete their own calendar events **aec_manage_events**: allows a user to add, edit and delete all calendar events **aec_manage_calendar**: allows a user to modify calendar settings, control which event fields to display and require, modify categories, and view the activity report

-= I would like to add a language to the supported list = Send translations to plugins@eranmiller.com and I will package them in future releases of the plugin

 == Screenshots ==